Duxah/FreePCB-2/dxf_exp.md

 ### Export to DXF

 The Infobox menu contains an application that converts the `* .fpc` file to the `* .dxf` mechanical format.
+Open the circuit board project dxf_export.fpc which is located in the "examples" folder.
 Select `Export->DXF` from the Infobox right-click menu.
 In `FreePcb-2-032`, the program window looks like this:

 ![](pictures/dxf_exp_1.png)